 - The flat sizes vary from 500 square feet up to 1,800 square feet.
 The high rise towers were completed in 2002.

 - The clubhouse includes tennis and squash courts a swimming pool, bowling and a spacious children’s playing area.

 Caribbean Coast is the largest private residential estate in Tung Chung.
-It is divided into five phases, four phases containing thirteen towers and the fifth phase comprising of 56 single floor units.
+It is divided into five phases, four containing 13 towers and the fifth phase comprising of 56 single floor units.
 The first four phases have between 49 and 52 floors containing 5,274 units in total.
-Phase one was completed in 2004.
+Phase One was completed in 2004.